Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 176 trips per day, equating to approximately 123 weekly trips per individual stop.
+Across all routes, service frequency averages 176 trips daily, equating to approximately 123 weekly trips per individual stop.

 Frequently Asked Questions - Transport